Sustainable Winegrowing: Practices and Principles

 Sustainable winegrowing encourages the use of integrated pest management techniques, which aim to minimize the use of synthetic pesticides by utilizing natural predators and biological control methods.
 By encouraging the presence of beneficial insects and implementing traps and pheromones, vineyards can reduce pest populations and minimize the need for chemical interventions.

-See also The Social Aspects of Wine Drinking in American Culture
+See also The Interplay of Tradition and Innovation in American Wine

 Energy Efficiency: